Pain in the shoulder can be referred to or caused by, a problem in another area of the body such as the neck or spine.

 It is actually quite common in the human body, and you probably already know of several types of referred pain.

 Heart attacks can refer pain to the shoulder, arms, and neck.
 Throat problems can refer pain to the ear, and eating very cold food can cause brain freeze resulting in a bad headache due to chilling the vagus nerve.
-It is not certain why we experience referred pain, however, some theories relate it to the way in which the nervous system develops at the foetal stage.
+It is not certain why we experience referred pain, however, some theories relate it to the way in which the nervous system develops at the fetal stage.

 What causes referred pain?